 Interested in joining the lab?
 Here's the scoop

-The Psychology Department offers a research-based M.S. in Psychology.
+The Department of Psychological and Brain Sciences offers a research-based M.S. in Psychology.
 Our graduate program is particularly well-suited for students who would like to obtain additional research experience before starting their Ph.D.
 If you are a prospective student applying to the M.S. program, please feel contact Joe to find out more about working in the lab.

 Our lab is always looking for good Psychology and Cognitive & Behavioral Neuroscience majors (and other majors!) who want to learn more about perception and language.
 Undergraduate research assistants are an integral part of our team and are involved with running participants, creating stimuli for experiments, and analyzing data.
 Several students have also worked on their own research projects in the lab.
 If you are thinking about applying to grad school, working in a lab will provide you with essential research experience.